jlittman28/UFOs/README.md

 ## Summary
 There is a vast accounts of UFO sightings across the Contigious United States and Canada.

-* One Drawback of the webpage: As data grows it might be more difficult to see trends to provide a more indepth analysis.
+* One Drawback of the webpage: As data grows it might be more difficult to see trends to provide a more in-depth analysis over UFO sightings.

 * Recommendation One: Add a heatmap to show where a majority of the sightings were found.
 * Recommendation Two: Include a line graph that shows number of sightings for each date.